akadata/STEPUP_image_analysis_II/README.md

 New version of STEPUP Image Analysis (STEPUP_image_analysis) for use at Allegheny Observatory with user manual.

 ## Installation
-To run SIA_II, user must have Python 3 with standard libraries and the following Python packages:
+To run SIA_II, user must have Python 3 with standard libraries and the following Python packages: NumPy, AstroPy, PhotUtils.
-NumPy
-AstroPy
-PhotUtils

-Additionally, you must install and compile the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) and add the commands to your computer's path.
+Additionally, you must install and compile the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) and add the commands to your computer's `PATH`.

-## Structure
+## Outside Resources
+SIA_II uses [astrometry.net](http://astrometry.net/) as a basis for plate-solving images and the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) to fine-tune the calculations.